TomasVotruba/tomasvotruba.com/resources/posts/2020/2020-12-21-5-new-combos-opened-by-symfony-52-and-php-80.md

 Wait, why should we ever rename a route?
 That's a good question.
 But a better question is: why should we think about route names at all?
 We'll get into that.

-## 3. Property Promotion empowers Invokable Controllers
+## 3. Property Promotion empowers Invocable Controllers

 What is property promotion?
 It's a PHP 8 feature that does this: